TSA Rules for Breast Milk: What Every Traveling Parent Needs to Know

 Plan for Security Know TSA rules for transport Review before your trip

 Following these tips can ease your travel experience with breast milk.
-Additionally, it’s crucial to be aware of the regulations regarding medications and treatments while breastfeeding to ensure safety during your trip.
+It is also worth being aware of the regulations regarding medications and treatments while breastfeeding to make sure everything stays safe during your trip.

 Screening Procedures at the Airport

-The TSA allows you to bring breast milk in quantities exceeding the standard liquid limit, but you’ll need to inform security officers about it before screening.
+TSA allows you to bring breast milk in quantities exceeding the standard liquid limit.
+Let security officers know at the start of screening that you have breast milk.

-Pack your breast milk in a cooler or insulated bag to ensure it stays at the right temperature during your travels.
+Pack your breast milk in a cooler or insulated bag to help keep it at the right temperature during your travels.

 Myths About Breast Milk and Air Travel

-One common myth is that you can’t bring breast milk through security at all.
-In reality, the TSA allows you to carry breast milk in reasonable quantities without restrictions.
+One is that you cannot bring breast milk through security at all.
+In reality, TSA allows you to carry breast milk in any quantity without volume restrictions.

-Additionally, many think that breast milk must be frozen.
-It can be transported fresh, frozen, or refrigerated, depending on your travel time.
+Many parents also think breast milk must be frozen to travel.
+It can be transported fresh, frozen, or refrigerated, depending on how long your trip is.

-Finally, some worry about the milk being confiscated.
-As long as you follow TSA guidelines, you shouldn’t face any issues.
+Finally, some worry about milk being confiscated.
+As long as you follow TSA guidelines, you should not face any issues.
+If a TSA officer is unfamiliar with the rules, you can politely cite the policy or ask to speak with a supervisor.

 Storing Breast Milk During Your Journey